IT’S THE LAW: COMPREHENSIVE EVALUATIONS

 What is Comorbidity?

 In her article "Autism and Comorbid Mental Health Issues", Vanessa Tucker stated there is no "neatly wrapped box into which we can place all children and youth."
 In the context of her article, this statement spoke to categories of eligibility, but it fits when talking about evaluations, too.
 The struggles children face typically come in pairs, groups, and so on, hence, they exist together.
-The are comorbid.
+They are comorbid.

 The American Psychiatric Association's definition of SLD provides an example of comorbidity within this area of eligibility: